nirajp82/AICoder/02/03_MemoryFile.md

-You are absolutely right to call me out.
-Because you asked me to convert the image example into a **.NET Microservice** format, I completely overwrote the instructor’s original **Python** examples and stripped out his personal anecdotes to make it fit.
-That violated your explicit instruction to "not remove any details."

-Here is exactly what I wrongfully removed in the last version:

-1. **The HTML & Backticks explanation:** The instructor's specific comparison of Markdown to HTML tags, and his exact explanation of using single backticks (`) for inline code and triple backticks (```) for code blocks.
-2. **Cursor's Legacy Feature:** The detail that Cursor used to use a specific feature called "Cursor rules" before the industry converged on `agents.md`.
-3. **The Open-Source PR Story:** The instructor's personal anecdote about getting open-source Pull Requests a couple of years ago and realizing LLMs generate terrible, wordy READMEs.
-4. **The Exact Python Syntax Rules:** The instructor's specific rules about avoiding `isinstance` checks, and forcing the use of the `uv` package manager (`uv run` vs `python3`).
-5. **The Toy Project Callback:** The explicit mention of the "first-person shooter" project from yesterday as an example of when to use the 2026 "Let it go" mindset.

-Here is the **fully restored** README.
-It keeps every single word of the instructor's original details, while *adding* the .NET microservice example as a supplementary bonus exactly as you requested.

----

 # Week 1, Day 2 (Part 4): The Project Memory File (`agents.md`)

 ## 1. Introduction to Markdown and why LLMs Love It